Current Concepts in Dentistry Day 2

 Learning objectives

-- Discuss the mechanism of action and efficacy of the intranasal local anesthetic
+- Understand the mechanism of action and pharmacological properties of the benzodiazepine family of medications

 Registration details